basic-web-components/polymer-element-with-mixins/README.md

-This is an experiment to try applying a mixin to Polymer.Element under different conditions:
+This project defines a custom element by subclassing Polymer.Element and applying a mixin.
+This defines the same simple element in various conditions:

 * The `es5` folder contains ES6 code that gets transpiled to ES5.
 * The `es6` folder contains ES6 code that is bundled but otherwise not